idesai/tpm2-attestation/docs/Remote-attestation-with-tpm2-tools.md

    the persistent handle or the context file as an input.
 In fact, this tool has been used in the device-node.sh scripts in this tutorial as well to generate a pem formatted file.

-2. ***Why is tpm2_createak tool not used to create the AIK in the demo scripts?***

-   In our demo example we intend to have an AIK with following properties:
-   a.
-It will have to be validated for anonymous identity relationship with EK.
-   b.
-It has to be a signing key for it to be used to sign an attestation quote.
-   c.
-It has to be usable as RSA encrypt/ decrypt key.

-   The combination of the above properties is not the default attributes chosen in the tpm2_createak tool.
-Specifically, the key generated with tpm2_createak cannot be used as a decryption key.

-   Note that the authorization for using the endorsement key which is the parent of the attestation identity key needs to be satisfied to be able to create the AIK and is satisfied through a policy session using a policy "policysecret" to reference the authorization of the endorsement hierarchy.

 # Author
 Imran Desai